Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Introduction

 Given a finite quotient singularity $x\in X=\widehat{\Aff}^d/G$ over the complex numbers, where $G$ acts freely outside the closed point $0$, one can easily recover $G$ and its action on $\widehat{\Aff}^d$ as follows: $q:(\widehat{\Aff}^d-\{0\})\to(\widehat{\Aff}^d/G-\{\overline{0}\})$ is the universal topological cover and thus, we have $G\cong \pitoploc(X):=\pitop(X\setminus\{x\})$ and $G$ is the group of deck transformation of $q$.
 In particular, this shows uniqueness of $G$ and uniqueness of the quotient presentation.

 Next, let $k$ be an algebraically closed field of positive characteristic $p$.
-Let $G$ be a finite group scheme over $k$, assume that $G$ acts on $\widehat{\Aff}^d$, such that the action is free outside the closed point and such that the closed point is fixed by $G$, and let $x\in X:=\widehat{\Aff}^d/G$ be the associated \emph{quotient singularity}.
+Let $G$ be a finite group scheme over $k$, assume that $G$ acts on $\widehat{\Aff}^d$, such that the action is free outside the closed point and such that the closed point is fixed by $G$.
+Then, $x\in X:=\widehat{\Aff}^d/G$ is called the \emph{quotient singularity} associated to this datum, see also Definition \ref{def: quotient singularity}.
+We are now interested in reversing this process, that is, given a singularity, we would like to know whether it is a quotient singularity as just defined.
+More precisely, we ask the following.

 \begin{Questions} Let $x\in X$ be a singularity. \begin{enumerate} \item How can we decide whether it is a quotient singularity? \item If $x\in X$ is a quotient singularity, does it determine the \emph{quotient presentation}, that is, $G$ and its action on $\widehat{\Aff}^d$? \end{enumerate} \end{Questions}